This is the third and final part of my 2017 Keto anniversary feature write up. Read the first part here.

 I’ve said this before and I will say this again.
 The word “healthy” is infinitely idealistic, misintepretively unicornian and institutionalised – bullsh*t.

-Hence, everything of life will invariably at some stage be met with eventual leverage scarcities.
-Supplementations therefore – help supplement our needs against these scarcities by providing a temporary cover for ongoing deficiencies and uncertainties.
+Everything of life will invariably at some stage be met with eventual leverage scarcities.
+Supplementations – help supplement our needs against these scarcities by providing a temporary cover for ongoing deficiencies and uncertainties.

 Eating whole foods therefore alone without any further supplementation, is not enough to sustain any “Life”.